dialogtekgeek/DSTC8-AVSD_official/README.md

 ## NEWS

-Now the test data is available from the following directory: https://drive.google.com/file/d/1IYAoCuaKDwzRJURArHh9MHU4HPRYdewo/view?usp=sharing
+Now the test data is available from the following link: https://drive.google.com/file/d/1IYAoCuaKDwzRJURArHh9MHU4HPRYdewo/view?usp=sharing

 "Any features" extracted from the given videos can be used at DSTC7 and DSTC8.